The Anxiety and Depression Association of America (ADAA) reveals there are three types of symptoms associated with the condition:

 There are two reasons for this.
 Firstly, your GP may be able to refer you to someone with experience in helping those who are suffering from this disorder.
 Early intervention is mentioned by NICE, The National Institute for Health and Care Excellence, as a crucial element of good treatment.
 Some people may need more treatment than others, but seeking advice at an early stage is undoubtedly very useful.

 Secondly, it will also go down on your medical record that you have been diagnosed with PTSD.
 The charity Mind lists five other terms for PTSD, but they all refer to the same thing.
 Having a proper confirmation of your diagnosis and a record of it will help if you intend to make a claim after finding out about compensation values for post-traumatic stress disorder.
-Not only could you claim compensation for the physical injuries suffered in an accident triggered by a third party, you may also have the potential to claim compensation for your PTSD symptoms.
+Not only could you claim compensation for the physical injuries suffered in an accident triggered by a third party, you may also have the potential to claim PTSD compensation amounts for your symptoms.
 It costs nothing to find out, and it may result in a potential award that could make life easier for you.

 Suffering from PTSD can be devastating, not only for the person involved but for their loved ones as well.
 The mix of symptoms can be tiring, emotional and overwhelming, and they can disturb your sleep as well as your waking hours.
 If they are derived from an accident you were not responsible for, and there is proof of negligence on the part of a third party, you have a chance to see if you can receive compensation.
 There’s no need to know the details – our team has the expertise to guide you throughout the process, no matter what happened to you.
 If it was within the last three years, you have a chance to progress with a claim.